 This component has not been implemented as of May 2023.
-HACSB is authorized to apply a subsidy limitation to families participating in the TLA activity.
-To encourage families to select units that are appropriately sized and most likely to be affordable to the family when coupled with the rental subsidy, HACSB will apply a subsidy limitation to over-housed families.
-Over-housed families are those who have voluntarily selected and leased a unit that is larger than their voucher size.
-For example, a family with a two-bedroom voucher who has chosen to lease a three-bedroom unit.
+HACSB is authorized to apply a subsidy limitation to households participating in the TLA activity.
+To encourage households to select units that are appropriately sized and most likely to be affordable to the household when coupled with the rental subsidy, HACSB will apply a subsidy limitation to over-housed households.
+Over-housed households are those who have voluntarily selected and leased a unit that is larger than their voucher size.
+For example, a household with a two-bedroom voucher who has chosen to lease a three-bedroom unit.
 In these instances, the rental subsidy is capped by the applicable HACSB Local Payment Standard.
-However, in many cases the contract rent for the larger unit exceeds the contract rent for a unit that is the same size as the voucher issued to the family, which results in a greater family rent share than if the family had selected a smaller unit.
+However, in many cases the contract rent for the larger unit exceeds the contract rent for a unit that is the same size as the voucher issued to the household, which results in a greater household rent share than if the household had selected a smaller unit.
 Additionally, this scenario increases the HAP subsidy, often to the maximum allowable amount.
-Through this activity, HACSB will limit the maximum subsidy for over-housed families to the average subsidy rate for families that are not over-housed with the same size voucher.
+Through this activity, HACSB will limit the maximum subsidy for over-housed households to the average subsidy rate for households that are not over-housed with the same size youcher.

-HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families.
+HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer households.
 We continue to monitor and balance program costs with leasing success to determine if implementation of this component will be needed.